 - 9. Past year safety incidents involving tourists

-Each destination receives an overall โtourist safety scoreโ from 1 to 10, based on publicly available data, traveler experiences, and local insights.
+Each place gets a “tourist safety score” from 1 to 10.
+This score is based on public data, traveler experiences, and local insights.

 - Dubai, UAE